Samsung Galaxy On7: Design

 The front is made of glass, while the frame is made of matte plastic and the back is made of plastic with a leather-like texture.

 On the bottom of the smartphones, there is the microUSB port, the 3.5 mm audio jack, and a microphone.
 On the left, there is the volume rocker, while on the right, there is the power button.
-On the front, there is the screen with the logo, an earpiece speaker, a proximity/ambient light sensor and a front-facing camera above it, and one physical ('home') and two touch-sensitive ('recent apps' and 'back') navigation buttons below the display.
+On the front, there is the screen with the logo, an earpiece speaker, a proximity sensor and a front-facing camera above it, and one physical ('home') and two touch-sensitive ('recent apps' and 'back') navigation buttons below the display.
 On the back, there is the logo, a rear-facing camera, an LED flash, and a speaker.
 Under the removable back panel, the user can find a hybrid dual SIM slots (Nano-SIM + Micro-SIM or Nano-SIM + memory card) or a single Nano-SIM slot depending on the Galaxy On7 model.

 The smartphones were available in Black, White, and Gold color options.